JS-RML/high_speed_scooping/README.md

 # High-Speed Scooping

 ## 1. Overview
-This repository contains the implementation of **High-Speed Scooping**, which refers to the task of picking up thin objects rapidly by interacting with the environment through a direct-driven gripper.
-A stable pinch grasp configuration can be obtained by the scooping technique, which addresses the limitation of [**Smack and Snatch**](https://www.youtube.com/watch?v=xnHtb0XP3U4&ab_channel=ManipulationLab) that is unstable for grasping relatively thin objects, for example, plastic cards.
+This repository contains the implementation of **High-Speed Scooping**, which refers to the task of picking up thin objects rapidly by interacting with the environment through a direct-drive gripper.
+Our scooping technique ensures a pinch grasp configuration can be obtained to pick up the object securely, which addresses the limitation of [**Smack and Snatch**](https://www.youtube.com/watch?v=xnHtb0XP3U4&ab_channel=ManipulationLab) that is unstable for grasping relatively thin objects, for example, plastic cards.

+The process of High-Speed Scooping consists of three steps as follows:
+1. Initialize the pre-scooping poses of gripper and fingers above the object.
+2. Accelerate the gripper towards the surface where the height is unknown.
+3. Detect the collision with the BLDC motors and trigger the deceleration of the robot.
+Meanwhile, the fingers are closed to scoop up the object with the stiffness (position gain) increased.

 ### *High-Speed Scooping*
 <p align = "center">